cgervais/fece/README.md

 ### Instructions

-* Use the following data to popular a grid/table:
+* Use the following data to populate a grid/table:

 ```
 var people = [